 Workshops

-Through workshops, we aim to capture the lived experiences and perceptions of climate change in the MABR.
+Through a series of workshops, we aim to capture the lived experiences and perceptions of climate change in the MABR.
 The workshop format has been found to be a space that provides the opportunity for participants to share similar or different experiences, which prompt ideas or thoughts that may not have been considered or remembered.
-The workshop will be semi-structured, guided by some draft questions, but will be flexible to new questions and topics that may arise.
+The workshops will be semi-structured, guided by some a theme and prompting questions, but will be flexible to new questions and topics that may arise.
 The interview will be approximately 90 minutes in duration and capped at 12 participants to ensure meaningful dialogue.
-Three dates are offered for the workshop:

 Note: Participants must be 19 years of age or older and must live in the boundaries of the MABR.